chenziao/Matlab_Toolbox-Oscillatory_Burst_Detector/README.md

-# Matlab Tool - Design of Brainwaves Detection
+# Matlab Toolbox - Oscillatory Burst Detector
 #### --- Tool with algorithms to design detection of oscillatory bursts in LFP signals, including burst characterization, synthetic signal generation and analysis of detection

 ## Overview